-Are there any equa If yes, please give Yes □ No ⊠ Risk/opportunity assessment: (potential hazards or opportunities affecting corporate, service or project objectives) Risk area Inherent level of risk (before controls) Controls Residual risk (after controls) Low/Medium/ High Low/Medium/ High Price offered is in excess of market value.
+Are there any equa If yes, please give Yes 🗆 No  Risk/opportunity assessment: (potential hazards or c corporate, service or p Risk area Inherent level of risk (before controls) Controls Residual risk (after controls) Low/Medium/ High Low/Medium/ High Price offered is in excess of market value.
 Low Market assessed by Asset Surveyors from Strategic Property team.
 Backed up by Red Book valuation from an external consultant.
 Low Purchase price is agreed but professional fees could vary beyond budgetary provision Low Use of the Council in-house solicitors.
 External property professional advice (Red Book valuation) already accounted for.
 Low The property has been vacant for two years.
 The property could prove difficult to let in existing form in the short term.
 Medium Strategic value remains.
 Estates Management team will take pro-active measures to secure a tenant before the property is redeveloped.
 Medium Potential unidentified defects.
 Medium In-house surveyors have inspected the building and not identified any significant defects.
 Intention is to redevelop.
 Low The national high street retail market is currently undergoing significant change.
 Capital values and demand from tenants are falling.
 The local market could deteriorate to such an extent that calculated returns on investment are not realised.
 High A significant reduction in the original asking price has already been secured reflecting the risk of potential losses.
 Intention to re-develop where market trends will be factored into the proposed scheme.
 Medium

 The proposed redevelopment of the building could fail to deliver the desired strategic transformation of the town centre dynamic.
 Ward(s) affected High A development appraisal has been prepared by external consultants to assess potential options and a further stage 1 feasibility study, to design an effective regeneration scheme, has been budgeted for.
-All Haverhill Wards Medium Background papers: (all background papers are to be published on the website and a link included) West Suffolk Growth Investment Strategy - Executive Summary Documents attached: Appendix A - Location Plan Appendix B - Photographs
+All Haverhill Wards Medium Background pape (all background pap published on the we included) pers are to be West Suffolk Growth Investment Strategy - Executive Summary Documents attac ned: Appendix A - Loc Appendix B - Pho